WXSD-Sales/azure-based-membership-management/README.md

    git clone https://github.com/WXSD-Sales/azure-group-sync && cd azure-group-sync
    ```

-2. Rename `.env.example` file to `.env` (you may also edit your database credentials within this renamed file):
+2. Rename `.env.local` file to `.env` (you may also change the database credentials within this renamed file):
    ```
-   mv .env.example .env
+   mv .env.local .env
    ```

 3. Review and follow the [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) guide.